Opportunity to Order Validation in CRM – When Is a Deal Really Closed-Won?

 Conclusions

-- Improve sales rep experience (accurate commissions)
+- Improve the sales rep experience with more accurate commission calculations.

 Contact us today to find out how we can help you!